 Section 11.
 Student Members

 Any person who is currently enrolled as a student in a degree-granting institution is eligible for student membership in the Society upon annual presentation of student certification by an instructor and payment of dues as determined by the Council.
-Student Members shall have all rights of membership
+Student Members shall have all rights of membership, and graduate students may be elected to serve as council members.

-except the right to hold office .

 ARTICLE IV.
 OFFICERS